microshare/microshare.github.io/docs/2/technical/data-format/incident.md

 #### cancelee

-If someone cancels an incident, his/her email address will be listed here.
+If someone cancels an incident, their email address will be listed here.

 #### claimee